jonathanschwarzhaupt/home-plumbing/readme.md

 # Home Plumbing

 ## 1. Overview / Background
-**What problem are you solving?**

 Managing my personal finances through the Comdirect banking app has proven frustrating due to the lack of a detailed, customizable spending overview.I aim to solve that gap by independently extracting, integrating, and analyzing financial data to build a richer, tailored spending dashboard.

 Beyond solving a personal need, the project also serves as a playground to integrate multiple data sources, explore (emerging) technologies like Apache Airflow 3.0, Apache Iceberg and Project Nessie, and apply modern data engineering best practices such as the Write-Audit-Publish (WAP) pattern.

 Scope: This is a personal Proof of Concept (PoC) designed to validate the technical setup and workflows.
-The project may later evolve into a more polished, production-grade solution as features and robustness improve.
+The project may later evolve into a more polished, "production-grade" solution as features and robustness improve.

 Goal: The goal is to have a Airflow installation running in my Kubernetes [homelab](https://github.com/jonathanschwarzhaupt/homelab).